BiblioAsia Jul 2012

 Raffles and the Founding of Singapore: An Exhibition of Raffles’ Letters from the Bute Archive and the National Library

-Nearly 200 years after he set foot on Singapore to establish a trading post for the British East India Company, Sir Thomas Stamford Bingley Raffles (1781–1826) continues to fascinate and intrigue us.
-How else can you explain our penchant for naming all manners of things after him?(PDF)
+Nearly 200 years after he set foot on Singapore to establish a trading post for the British East India Company, Thomas Stamford Bingley Raffles (1781–1826) continues to fascinate and intrigue us.
+How else can you explain our penchant for naming all manner of things after him?
+(PDF)

-On the Waterfront: The Making of Singapore’s First High-rise Skyline, 1918–1928
+On the Waterfront: The Making of Singapore’s First High-Rise Skyline, 1918–1928

 The town of Singapore and its architecture had always attracted attention.
-Even in the earliest days of the Settlement, visitors regularly commented on the fine buildings along the Esplanade, the neat and orderly streets and tree-lined thoroughfares, and the grand colonial-style residences of the European and Asian elites.
-From the outset, the progress of the town and its architectural landmarks were seen, quite rightly, as a reflection of the colony’s prosperity.(PDF)
+Even in the earliest days of the settlement, visitors regularly commented on the fine buildings along the Esplanade, the neat and orderly streets and tree-lined thoroughfares, and the grand colonial-style residences of the European and Asian elites.
+From the outset, the progress of the town and its architectural landmarks were seen, quite rightly, as a reflection of the colony’s prosperity.
+(PDF)

 From Botanic Gardens to Gardens by the Bay: Singapore’s Experience in Becoming a Garden City

 Gardens by the Bay is Singapore’s spectacular new landmark.
-The 101-hectare garden is marked by two 38-metre-tall glass domes and 18 gigantic concrete-and-steel vertical gardens or Supertrees, each measuring between 25m and 50m in height.(PDF)
+The 101-hectare garden is marked by two 38-metre-tall glass domes and 18 gigantic concrete-and-steel vertical gardens, or Supertrees, each measuring between 25 m and 50 m in height.
+(PDF)

 Tiong Bahru: Exploring Singapore’s First Public Housing Estate

 Tiong Bahru is a place of many faces.
-Originally known for its “aeroplane houses”, Singapore’s first public housing experiment once has a reputation as a haven for the mistresses of rich businessmen.
-These days, it is better known for its heritage housing, skyrocketing property prices and popular food establishments.(PDF)
+Originally known for its “aeroplane houses”, Singapore’s first public housing experiment once had a reputation as a haven for the mistresses of rich businessmen.
+These days, it is better known for its heritage housing, skyrocketing property prices and popular food establishments.
+(PDF)

 Menyingkap Kenangan Kampung Pasiran dan Sekitarannya

-Traces the historical development of a village in Singapore called Kampung Pasiran and its surrounding areas using primary source materials from the National Archives of Singapore as well as interviews with surviving kampong dwellers.(PDF)
+The historical development of Kampung Pasiran and its surrounding areas is traced using primary sources from the National Archives of Singapore and interviews with surviving kampong dwellers.
+(PDF)

 “Rich and Strange”: The Manifold Remakings of English in Southeast Asian Literatures

 An Anthology of English Writing from Southeast Asia is a substantive achievement and its editors are to be congratulated.
-All four are academics – Philip Holden and Rajeev S. Patke are from the National University of Singapore, while Isabela Banzon and Lily Rose Tope are from the University of the Philippines.(PDF)
+All four are academics: Philip Holden and Rajeev S. Patke are from the National University of Singapore, while Isabela Banzon and Lily Rose Tope are from the University of the Philippines.
+(PDF)